May 2014: Pilot Project for a nationwide branch event

-Participating is easy!
-Simply organise a brain themed event in May 2014, and register this event on our website (through your Regional Officer)
+How to get involved: Participating is easy!
+Simply organise a brain themed event in May 2014, and register this event on our website.

-In addition to taking part in the Nation - wide project, you can also enter your event into our competition to win cash prizes for your branch.
-Simply send your Regional Officer audio/visuals of your event, accompanied by a short summary.
+Competition: You can also enter your event into our competition to win cash prizes for your branch (£350 for the first prize and £150 for the runner up).
+Simply send us audio/visuals of your event, accompanied by a short summary as explained in the application form.
 Full competition criteria are available in the toolkit below.

 For more details about this project, information about how to take part and the competition criteria, download our toolkit:

-This is your event, and it is aimed at celebrating all of our volunteers nation-wide.
+This is your event, and it is aimed at celebrating all of our volunteers nationwide.
 If successful, this will become our very own yearly flagship event but we need your help to make sure this pilot project is successful.
-Your regional officer is here to assist you, so please contact us if you need any tips and advice on:
+We are here to assist you, so please contact us if you need any tips and advice on: